koajs/stateless-csrf/Readme.md

 ## TODO

-- Consider adding salt (not sure how this would help since it the user token is already unique)
+- Consider adding salt (not sure how this would help since the user token is already unique)

 ## License